CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 ./pv/create-pv.sh
 ```

-Adjust the above PV creation scripts to suit your local requirements, the purpose
+Adjust the above PV creation scripts to suit your local requirements, the
-of these scripts are solely to produce a test set of Volume to test the
+purpose of these scripts are solely to produce a test set of Volume to test the
 Operator.

 Other settings in *pgo.yaml* are described in the [pgo.yaml Configuration](/configuration/pgo-yaml-configuration) section of the documentation.

 ## Operator Security
- The Operator implements its own RBAC (Role Based Access Controls) for authenticating Operator users access to the Operator's REST API.
+The Operator implements its own RBAC (Role Based Access Controls) for authenticating Operator users access to the Operator REST API.

 There is a default set of Roles and Users defined respectively in the following files: